ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 assessment simulation software and outlining research questions our accessible and general SS simulation framework could address.

+*Extra notes:*

+- SS is increasingly used in simulation studies.
+- @piner2011 example of stock-assessment simulation research with SS3
+- @methot2011 example of stock-assessment research with SS
+- been used in XX stock assessments world wide (~60 as of 2012 - ask Rick) and involved in many more currently
+- allows a separation of research from stock assessment that informs management [@methot2012]
+- been instrumental to investigating new stock assessment concepts: e.g. Piner et al. (2011), Methot and Taylor (2011)

 # The ss3sim framework

 ## Terminology

-Throughout this paper we refer to a number of terms which we define here.
+Throughout this paper we refer to a number of terms, which we define here.
 We use the term *operating model* (OM) to refer to the model that represents the underlying true dynamics of the system.
 We use the term *estimation model* (EM) to refer to the model used to estimate quantities of interest.
 Whereas